lukepark327/keras-only-RL/README.md

 - [ ] More descriptions and references.
 - [ ] Multi-Step Learning.
 - [ ] Moving TODO list into issues.
-- [ ] Combining Q-NN, DQN, DDQN, D3QN, NoisyNet into a one file.
+- [ ] Combining DQN, DDQN, D3QN, NoisyNet into a one file.
+- [ ] Adding an action: Stop
+- [ ] Evaluating elapsed time